conda/conda/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If any of the following items aren't relevant for your contribution
      please still tick them so we know you've gone through the checklist. -->

-- [ ] Add `news` entry to be included in the next release's `CHANGELOG`?
+- [ ] Add a file to the `news` directory ([using the template](https://github.com/conda/conda/blob/master/news/TEMPLATE)) for the next release's release notes?
      <!-- All "significant" changes should get an entry:
-            - user-facing changes
+            - user-facing changes or enhancements
-            - new feature implementation
+            - bug fixes
-            - major/long outstanding bugfix
+            - deprecations
+            - documentation updates
-            - code deprecation -->
+            - other changes -->
 - [ ] Add / update necessary tests?
 - [ ] Add / update outdated documentation?